slhome2010/attributico.doc/docs/settings/button-group.md

 - Update the module cache;
 - Check for updates;
-- Save settings without exiting the module;
+- Apply settings without exiting the module;
 - Save settings and exit;
 - Exit without saving;